What is Medicare For All?

 - Health Insurance Costs May Not Disappear.
 There will also be services that lie outside of the lines of what a government system would pay for.
 There will still be a need for health insurance for these catastrophic coverages, but there would be no companies available to provide such coverage.

 - Requires a Tax Increase.
 Taxes are the only way such a program could be paid for.
-Taxes will increase for most of the population either directly through income tax increase or indirectly through rising employer taxes that get passed along to employees.
+Taxes will increase for most of the population either directly through an income tax increase or indirectly through rising employer taxes that get passed along to employees.

 - Healthcare system disruption.
 Restructuring the federal system not only takes on additional government spending but disrupts the current system.